Daniel F. Lafean

-Daniel Franklin Lafean (February 7, 1861 – April 18, 1922) was a Republican member of the U.S. House of Representatives from Pennsylvania.
+Daniel Franklin Lafean (February 7, 1861 – April 18, 1922) was an American politician and businessman who was a member of the U.S. House of Representatives from Pennsylvania from 1903 to 1913 and again from 1915 to 1917.
+He was the first president of the American Caramel Company.

 Biography

 Lafean was born in York, Pennsylvania to German immigrants from Posen.
 He was engaged in candy manufacturing and in banking in York.
 He served as a director of the Gettysburg College and trustee of the Gettysburg Seminary in Gettysburg, Pennsylvania.
 He was the first president of the American Caramel Company and was later a co-founder and president of the Keystone Color Works.
 He was a Freemason and served as Worshipful Master of his lodge, Zeredatha Lodge No. 451, York, in 1895.

 Lafean was elected as a Republican to the Fifty-eighth and to the four succeeding Congresses.
 He was an unsuccessful candidate for reelection in 1912.
 He was elected to the Sixty-fourth Congress, but was not a candidate for renomination in 1916.
 He was appointed commissioner of banking of the State of Pennsylvania in 1917.
 He again engaged in manufacturing pursuits and died in Philadelphia, Pennsylvania.
 He was interred in Prospect Hill Cemetery in York, Pennsylvania.